 Pants in fun prints and colors

 When you’re buying skinny jeans, you’re typically looking for a pair that will work with every item in your closet, but that’s not the case with pants in fun colors and prints.
 And that’s okay!
-I’ve been drawn to fun colors recently that make me excited for the summer.
-I love hot pink and light blue.
-You can pair a creamy white blouse or linen top to make bold pants feel spring-y and summery.
+I’ve been drawn to fun colors recently.
+I love hot pink and light blue for the warm months and dark green and red for the colder months.
+These days, I’d pair a sweater with colored bottoms, but you can pair a creamy white blouse or linen top to make bold pants feel spring-y and summery when those months roll around.
 These are skinny jeans, yes, but I wanted to share how the color takes otherwise neutral pieces and makes it all more fun.
 (I’m still on the hunt for the perfect printed or colored pants that aren’t skinny!
 I shared a few I’m eyeing below!)

 Here are a few I’m loving